HeZhang1994/hypergraph-matching/README.md

 Notes:

-- Tuning `distRatio` to larger value (0 to 1) will generate more key points and lead to lower matching speed.
+- Tuning `distRatio` to larger value in [0, 1] will generate more key points and lead to lower matching speed.

 - The running time of establishing hyper-graphs and calculating the weight of hyper-edges is not counted in the paper.